Invariance principles for random walks in random environment on trees: Examples

+There are a few steps in the way to prove that each of those terms converges to 0 uniformly in $s\in [0,1]$.
+By definition,

+uniformly in $s\in [0,1]$.
+Now suppose that $(i,s), (j,t)\in R_n$ with $s\le t$.
+In a second place, if $r$ is a point at which the minimum of $C_{(n)}$ and $e$ is achieved between $s$ and $t$, when the two processes are coupled in such a way that the convergence above holds in the almost sure sense, we have that

+which also converges to 0 uniformly in $s, t\in [0,1]$.
+As a consequence, $\lambda_{C_n}$ converges strongly to $\lambda_e$.
+This entails that the first term of the upper bound in \eqref{laststep} converges to 0 uniformly in $s\in [0,1]$.
+We can say the same about the second term in the aforementioned upper bound since

+uniformly in $s\in [0,1]$.
+Then, the convergence of this second term follows by an application of the dominated convergence theorem.
+Finally, the third term of the upper bound in \eqref{laststep}, converges to 0 by \eqref{arcsofbm2}.
+To bound the distortion $\text{dis}(R_n)$, note that the roots $u_0^n$ and $p_e(0)$ of $T_n$ and $\mathcal{T}$ respectively, enable an orientation sensitive integration which gives

-as $n\to \infty$.
-Combining this with \eqref{arcsofbm2} yields that both terms in \eqref{laststep} converge to 0, uniformly in $s,t\in [0,1]$, as $n\to \infty$, and the part of the proof that shows that the distortion $\text{dis}(R_n)$ of the correspondence converges to 0, is complete.
+where $(k,r)\in R_n$ and $r\in [s,t]$ as before.
+Each individual term converges to 0 uniformly in $r, s, t\in [0,1]$, and this finishes the first part of the proof that was devoted to the convergence of the distortion $\text{dis}(R_n)$ of the natural correspondence $R_n$ to 0.

 We now introduce what we call the distorted contour exploration of $T_n$.
 In essence, what it does is to collect a weight equal to $e^{-n^{-1/4} V_n(u_i^n)}$, $i\in \{0,...,2 n\}$, whenever the directed edge connecting the parent of $u_i^n$ to $u_i^n$ is traversed in the canonical contour exploration of $T_n$.
 To be more precise, set